 - Identify possible weakness areas (e.g. resume gaps) and help mellow them out

-If you have all that answers ready, you are golden and should expect a good stream of relevant job opportunities heading your way.
+If you have all those answers ready, you are golden and should expect a good stream of relevant job opportunities heading your way.

-The Benefits of Using a Staffing Agency for Your Job Search
+The Benefits Of Using A Staffing Agency to Find a Job

 OK, so a staffing agency can help you get a job — that’s an obvious pro of working with them.
 But there are several other great benefits you gain by engaging with an agency.